jetbrains-academy/kotlin-onboarding-object-oriented-programming/codenamesServer/codenamesServerIntroduction/task.md

 ### Project example

-In the end of this task you will create this game:
+By the end of this task, you will create the following game:

 ![An example of the application](../../utils/src/main/resources/images/states/codenames/state2.gif)